finbourne/lusid-sdk-csharp-preview/sdk/docs/ComplianceApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="upsertcompliancerules"></a>
+<a name="upsertcompliancerule"></a>
-# **UpsertComplianceRules**
+# **UpsertComplianceRule**
-> ComplianceRuleUpsertResponse UpsertComplianceRules (Dictionary<string, ComplianceRuleUpsertRequest> requestBody, DateTimeOrCutLabel effectiveAt = null)
+> ComplianceRuleResponse UpsertComplianceRule (UpsertComplianceRuleRequest upsertComplianceRuleRequest = null)

-[EXPERIMENTAL] UpsertComplianceRules: Upsert compliance rules.
+[EARLY ACCESS] UpsertComplianceRule: Upsert a compliance rule.

-To upsert a new rule, the code field must be left empty, a code will then be assigned and returned as part  of the response.
-To update an existing rule, include the rule code.
-It is possible to both create and update  compliance rules in the same request.
-The upsert is transactional - either all create/update operations will succeed or none of them will.
+Use this endpoint to upsert a single compliance rule.
+The template and variation specified must already  exist, as must the portfolio group.
+The parameters passed must match those required by the template variation.

 ### Example
 ```csharp